Under the Influence

 Under the Influence as an Element of a Pennsylvania DUI Charge

 The district attorney prosecuting you for a Pennsylvania DUI must prove every element of the offense of drunk driving in order to convict you.
 The elements of the offense of a Pennsylvania DUI are driving a vehicle while under the influence, or violating the state's "per se" laws.
-Your Pennsylvania DUI lawyer at Levow & Associates will do everything possible to disprove one or more elements of the offense of drunk driving and create reasonable doubt in your guilt.
+Your Pennsylvania DUI lawyer at Levow DWI Law will do everything possible to disprove one or more elements of the offense of drunk driving and create reasonable doubt in your guilt.

 The under the influence element of the offense of Pennsylvania DUI hinges on whether you were mentally and/or physically impaired because you used alcohol, drugs (DUID), or a combination of the two.
 You're considered to have been under the influence if your physical or mental abilities were impaired to the degree that you no longer had the ability to drive a vehicle with the caution characteristic of a sober person or ordinary prudence, under the same or similar circumstances.